Being and Treating Bodies in Talk Psychotherapy

 This workshop provides a taste of being in an actual process group.

-In light of the restrictions placed on us all by COVID-19, we will pay special attention to how to work in a somatically informed way while treating people over video and phone.
-In addition, payment for this course will be on a donation-basis.
+We will pay special attention to how to work in a somatically informed way while treating people over video and phone.

-*This online course Somatic Psychotherapy: Being and Treating Bodies in Talk Psychotherapy, Approval #200901-406, provided by Jacob Winkler, is approved for continuing education by the New Jersey Social Work Continuing Education Approval Collaborative, which is administered by NASW-NJ.
-CE Approval Collaborative Approval Period: February 20, 2020 through August 31, 2020.
+**This online course Somatic Psychotherapy: Being and Treating Bodies in Talk Psychotherapy, Approval #200901-406R, provided by Jacob Winkler, is approved for continuing education by the New Jersey Social Work Continuing Education Approval Collaborative, which is administered by NASW-NJ.
+CE Approval Collaborative Approval Period: Wednesday, July 15 2020 through August 31, 2022.
 New Jersey social workers will receive 10 Clinical CE credits for participating in this course.

 The somatic psychotherapy workshop was based on different videos that introduced different approaches to somatic work.
 They were all extremely useful and served as an excellent jumping off point for case discussions and interactions among participants.
 The class was exciting, thought provoking and helped me to gain the confidence to introduce these approaches in my sessions.
 Jacob was an excellent facilitator and provided a safe space for participants to share and experiment with techniques.
 I’d definitely like to further pursue this area of practice.